PDS-Polito-FGM/Rust-SNN/README.md

         [0,0,1]     /* 2ns neuron input */
     ]);
 ```
 The following example shows how to *dynamically* create a `Spiking Neural Network` with 2 input neurons and
-and a single layer of 3 `LifNeuron`s using the `DynSnnBuilder`, and how to execute it on a given input of 3 instants per neuron.
+a single layer of 3 `LifNeuron`s using the `DynSnnBuilder`, and how to execute it on a given input of 3 instants per neuron.

 ```rust
 use pds_snn::builders::DynSnnBuilder;